KohPoll/pkg-updater/README.md

 The interval(ms) to create the daemon check process.
 It is `60 * 60 * 1000`(1h) by default.

 #### updateMessage
 The message we use to notiy user in the terminal.
-It can be a template string.
+It is a lodash template string.
 The default value is:

 ```bash
 'Package update available:' +